Mueller vs Cuisinart Blender: Power vs Price Compared

 The Cuisinart CSB-179 wins because of its true variable speed slide control and the included 3-cup chopper attachment.
 In our testing, the Mueller Ultra-Stick pushed through smoothies effectively for half the price, but Cuisinart’s 300-watt motor handled thick purées noticeably faster without bogging down.

 You want an immersion blender to replace a bulky countertop machine for quick kitchen tasks.
-I tested both of these models side-by-side in 2026, comparing how quickly they emulsified (forcing two unblendable liquids into a stable mixture) oil and vinegar, and how easily they whipped heavy cream.
+I tested both of these models side-by-side, comparing how quickly they emulsified (forcing two unblendable liquids into a stable mixture) oil and vinegar, and how easily they whipped heavy cream.
 The difference comes down to whether you just need a cheap motorized stick for liquids or a mini-food processor alternative.

 FeatureMuellerLiving Ultra-Stick Immersion Hand BlenderCuisinart CSB-179 Smart Stick Hand Blender